A GEOLOGICAL PHENOMENON

 The living world

-The aquatic paradise of Vouliagmeni Lake hosts in its green waters a variety of unique organisms.
-Among them, a kind of sea anemone called Paranemonia Vouliagmeniensis stands out, as well as species of sponges and molluscs which portray the perfect balance of the lake’s ecosystem.
-Its aquatic world also includes the known Fish Spa which offer skin exfoliati.
+The aquatic paradise of Lake Vouliagmeni hosts in its emerald green waters a variety of unique organisms.
+Among them, a kind of sea anemone called Paranemonia Vouliagmeniensis stands out, as well as species of sponges and molluscs which portray the perfect balance of the Lake’s ecosystem.
+Its aquatic world also includes the well known Fish Spa which offers skin exfoliation.